-The Enterprise Modelling Standards are the result of international industry experts and academic consensus.
-The standards are both agnostic and vendor neutral and are built on repeatable patterns that can be reused and replicated, and thereby implemented by any organization, both large and small, regardless of its various enterprise modelling activities.
+The Enterprise Modelling Standards are the result of years of international academic research and industry expert consensus on repeatable patterns that can be reused and replicated.
+The Enterprise Modelling Standards are packaged as ‘Reference Content’, and is both agnostic and vendor neutral.
+They have been specifically designed to be fully tailored to and implemented by any organization, both large and small, regardless of its various frameworks, methods, approaches, products, services and activities.

 The Enterprise Modelling Standards are developed in the following ways:

 - Research and analyze what works – again and again (Best Practices) – and discover the unique aspects applied by leading organizations (Leading Practices).

 - Identify common and repeatable patterns which provide the basis for the Enterprise Standards.

 - Develop ‘Reference Content’ that increase the level of reusability and replication within the disciplines of Enterprise Modelling, Enterprise Engineering and Enterprise Architecture.

 - Extend with performance and value accelerators with unique aspects from the identified Best Practices and Leading Practices.